easegress-io/easegress/doc/cookbook/mqtt_proxy.md

 # Background
 - MQTT is a standard messaging protocol for IoT (Internet of Things) which is extremely lightweight and used by a wide variety of industries.
 - By supporting MQTT Proxy in Easegress, MQTT clients can produce messages to Kafka backend directly.
-- We also provide http endpoint to allow backend to send messages to MQTT clients.
+- We also provide the HTTP endpoint to allow the backend to send messages to MQTT clients.

 # Design
 - `MQTTProxy` is now a `BusinessController` to Easegress.
 - Use `github.com/eclipse/paho.mqtt.golang/packets` to parse MQTT packet. `paho.mqtt.golang` is a MQTT 3.1.1 go client introduced by Eclipse Foundation (who also introduced the most widely used MQTT broker mosquitto).
-- As a MQTT proxy, we now support MQTT clients to `publish` messages to backend Kafka with powerful topic mapper to map multi-level MQTT topics to Kafka topics with headers (Details in following).
+- As a MQTT proxy, we now support MQTT clients to `publish` messages to backend Kafka with a powerful topic mapper to map multi-level MQTT topics to Kafka topics with headers (Details in following).
-- We also support MQTT clients to `subscribe` topics (wildcard is supported) and send messages back to MQTT client through http endpoint.
+- We also support MQTT clients to `subscribe` topics (wildcard is supported) and send messages back to the MQTT clients through the HTTP endpoint.

 ```
              publish msg                       topic mapper
 MQTT client ------------> Easegress MQTTProxy ------------> Kafka